fbgallet/roam-extension-stats/README.md

 - DONE/TODO ratio and percentage (or progress bar with 6 boxes: "🟩🟩🟩□□□" means more that 50%, less than 66%)
 - [Linked references count] (🆕 new in v.3)
   - [Date of the last update of a linked reference]

-- When hovering over 'Daily notes', see all these info for today and up to 6 days before (🆕 new in v.3)
+- When hovering over 'Daily notes', see all these info for today and up to 6 days before (🆕 new in v.3).

+There is also two commands in the command palette, opening a popup:
+- 'Get page info'
+- 'Get info o recent Daily Notes'.

 ---
 Do you think other information could be useful?
 Don't hesitate to let me know!